-This announcement comes days after the launch of a court challenge of the CRA’s decision to administer the proposed legislation in the upcoming tax season in accordance with the precedent that it normally follows.
+This announcement came days after the launch of a court challenge of the CRA’s decision to administer the proposed legislation in the upcoming tax season in accordance with the precedent that it normally follows.

 The proposed increase of the Lifetime Capital Gains Exemption to $1.25 million (from $1,016,836) will still take effect on June 25, 2024, as originally planned.
 The proposed Canadian Entrepreneur’s Incentive will also take effect on January 1, 2025, as originally planned.
 The government announced that it will introduce legislation to implement these two measures in due course.